NSE - National Stock Exchange

 The two flagship indices of NSE are Nifty and Bank Nifty.
 Investors worldwide rely on the NIFTY 50 index to study the dynamics of the Indian stock markets.
 The exchange stood as the world’s largest derivatives exchange in 2019, 2020, and 2021.
 Per the 2021 records, the NSE stock exchange recorded 5.5 crore investors to its credit.

-What is the objective of NSE?
+What are the objective of NSE?

 ● To establish an all-encompassing national trading facility for securities.